Mick Avory: The Kinks (1964–1984)

-Avory was replaced by Bob Henrit, former drummer with The Roulettes, Unit 4 + 2 and Argent.
+Avory was replaced by Bob Henrit, former drummer with the Roulettes, Unit 4 + 2 and Argent.

 Later on, it would seem that Dave Davies and Avory settled their differences, as Avory subsequently played the drums on "Rock 'n' Roll Cities", a track on the Think Visual album written by Dave Davies.
 Avory was asked to rejoin by Ray Davies, but he declined as he wanted a rest from the non-stop touring, working and performing schedule of two decades.

 Current work (1985–present)

-In 1996, he started playing with The Kast Off Kinks, along with John Dalton, Dave Clarke (no relation to the Dave Clark of "The Dave Clark Five"), John Gosling and Jim Rodford.
-He has performed with them ever since.

-In the 1990s, he also formed Shut Up Frank with Clarke, Noel Redding and Dave Rowberry of The Animals.
-They toured extensively and recorded several albums.

 Avory was inducted into both the Rock and Roll Hall of Fame in 1990 and the UK Music Hall of Fame in 2005, with original bassist Pete Quaife and the Davies brothers.

+In the 1990s, he also formed Shut Up Frank with Dave Clarke (no relation to the Dave Clark of the Dave Clark Five), Noel Redding, and Dave Rowberry of the Animals.
+They toured extensively, and released two EPs and a live album.

+In the mid-'90s, he and Clarke started playing with the Kast Off Kinks, who over the years have enlisted John Dalton, John Gosling, Jim Rodford and Ian Gibbons.
+He has performed with them ever since, recording an EP and a live album.
+Also, during the mid 90s (late 1994 to 1995) Mick Avory spent a year working for Royal Mail at Paddington West London Mail Centre as a part time postal sorter.

-By April 2004 at the request of The Animals, who were about to do their 40th anniversary tour, Chip Hawkes (formerly of The Tremeloes) was asked to form a band to tour along with them.
-This he did and brought together a true beat-era supergroup.
-The band features former original members of British 1960s groups, including Avory, Eric Haydock (The Hollies) and Hawkes, who have now combined to perform as The Class of 64 (referring to the actual year the British Invasion took America by storm), also featuring guitarists 'Telecaster Ted' Tomlin and Graham Pollock.
+By April 2004 at the request of the Animals, who were about to do their 40th anniversary tour, Chip Hawkes (formerly of the Tremeloes) was asked to form a band to tour along with them.
+He brought together former original members of British 1960s groups, including himself, Avory, and Eric Haydock of the Hollies, performing as the Class of 64 (referring to the year of the British Invasion), also featuring guitarists 'Telecaster Ted' Tomlin and Graham Pollock.
 The band have toured around the world, and have recorded an album of their former bands' hits.

-In 2007, Avory left The Class of 64 and, with other former 64 members Haydock, Pollock, Tomlin, formed a new band called The Legends of the Sixties, adding Martin Lyon.
-Avory made a special guest appearance onstage at Ray Davies' Royal Albert Hall performance on 10 May 2007.
-He played tambourine.
-Also guesting was Ian Gibbons, the former longtime Kinks keyboard player.
+In 2007, Avory left the Class of 64 and, with other former 64 members Haydock, Pollock, and Tomlin, formed a new band called the Legends of the Sixties, adding Martin Lyon.
+Avory made a special guest appearance onstage at Ray Davies' Royal Albert Hall performance on 10 May 20 playing tambourine, guesting alongside Ian Gibbons.

-Avory also plays in The '60s All Stars' band with British 1960s group members: John Dee (The Foundations), Alan Lovell (The Swinging Blue Jeans) and Derek Mandell (The George Harrison Band).
-The band can be seen playing regularly at the Cardinal Wolsey pub across the river from Avory's childhood suburb.
-Avory was selected to pick up the sticks for From The Jam following Rick Buckler's departure, and toured with them in December 2009.
+Avory also plays in The '60s All Stars' band with British 1960s group members John Dee (The Foundations), Alan Lovell (The Swinging Blue Jeans), and Derek Mandell (The George Harrison Band).
+Avory was selected to drum for From The Jam following Rick Buckler's departure, and toured with them in December 2009.

 Personal life

-Avory lives in Kew, west London.
-Avory has a daughter.
+Avory lives in Kew, west London and has a daughter.
 He has stated that she is not "terribly musical".
 Avory married Marliesa Mladek in January 2018.